In this section

-Preservation of skin integrity, reduction of the potential development of atopic dermatitis (eczema) and education of parents is a key nursing priority in the care of the term and preterm infant.
+Preservation of skin integrity, reduction of risk factors and neonate skin care education for parents are key nursing priorities in the care of the term and preterm neonate.

-Understanding the physiological and anatomical skin differences of preterm and term baby skin is important to the Neonatal Intensive Care Nurse aiding thorough assessment and appropriate management of the skin.
+Understanding the physiological and anatomical skin differences of preterm and term neonate skin is important in aiding thorough assessment and appropriate management of the skin.

-Please see Key differences in Infant Skin for further information on the structure and function of newborn skin.
+key differences in neonate skin for further information on the structure and function of neonate skin.

-To maintain skin integrity and minimise heat loss in the infant requiring hospitialisation.
-This is achieved by understanding the key differences of preterm and term infant skin enabling the NICU nurse to appropriately assess and manage our neonatal population using evidence based practice.
+To maintain skin integrity and minimise heat loss in the neonate requiring hospitialisation.
+This is achieved by understanding the key differences of preterm and term neonate skin enabling appropriate assessment and management of our neonatal population using evidence based practice.

-Assessment of infant skin should be undertaken daily, or more frequently as clinically indicated.
-Infants at increased risk of systemic infection and longer hospital stays will be identified promptly.
+Assessment of neonate skin should be undertaken daily, or more frequently as clinically indicated.
+Neonates at increased risk of systemic infection and longer hospital stays will be identified promptly.
 The Neonatal Skin Condition Score (NSCS) may be used to measure skin condition objectively.

 1 = Normal, no signs of dry skin